SWiSSSE-crypto/SWiSSSE/README.md

 # 4. Major claims (Section 6 and Appendix E.6 of the paper)
-1. **Setup time:** The setup time of SWiSSSE is two orders of magnitude slower than a plaintext database system.
+1. **Setup time (Figure 1(a)):** The setup time of SWiSSSE is up to two orders of magnitude slower than a plaintext database system.
-2. **Query response time (search):** The query response time of SWiSSSE for search queries is about two to four times slower than a plaintext database system.
+2. **Query response time (search) (Figure 1(b)):** The query response time of SWiSSSE for search queries is about two to four times slower than a plaintext database system.
-3. **Query response time (insertion):** The query response time of SWiSSSE for insertion queries is about the same as that for search queries.
+3. **Query response time (insertion) (Figure 6(a)):** The query response time of SWiSSSE for insertion queries is about the same as that for search queries.
-4. **Write-back time:** The write-back time of SWiSSSE is typically under a second.
+4. **Write-back time (Figure 1(c)):** The write-back time of SWiSSSE is typically under a second.
-5. **Storage cost:** The storage cost of SWiSSSE is only slightly larger than that of a plaintext database system.
+5. **Storage cost (Figure 1(d)):** The storage cost of SWiSSSE is only slightly larger than that of a plaintext database system.
 The main overhead comes from the storage cost of the encrypted search index.
-6. **Stash size:** The stash size for SWiSSSE is under 10 megabyte most of the times.
+6. **Stash size (Figure 1(e)):** The stash size for SWiSSSE is under 10 megabyte most of the times.
 This is reasonably small for morden devices.